ChronoSheets/ChronoSheets-CSharp-Client/docs/OrganisationGroupsApi.md

         public void main()
         {
             var apiInstance = new OrganisationGroupsApi();
-            var request = new CSSaveOrganisationGroupRequest(); // CSSaveOrganisationGroupRequest |
-            var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+            var request = new CSSaveOrganisationGroupRequest(); // CSSaveOrganisationGroupRequest | A Save OrganisationGroup Request object containing updated fields.
+Make sure to specify the OrganisationGroup Id in the request object so that ChronoSheets knows which OrganisationGroup to update var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token

             try
             {
-                // Update an organisation group
+                // Update an organisation group.
+Requires the 'ManageOrganisationGroups' permissions.
                 CSApiResponseBoolean result = apiInstance.OrganisationGroupsUpdateOrganisationGroup(request, xChronosheetsAuth);
                 Debug.WriteLine(result);
             }